 Dress up and head out to the steam train that takes fine dining to a new level.
 Enjoy a candlelit evening of fine food and wine, hand-cut crystal and polished silverware, while you chug through local villages and into the Mosi-oa-Tunya National Park.

-The 'Grand old Lady of the Falls’ is renowned for this activity.
+The 'Grand old Lady of the Falls', The Victoria Falls Hotel, is renowned for this activity.
 Head to Stanley’s Terrace for the famous afternoon teas and scrumptious snacks served daily.
-A delightful setting with superb views of Victoria Falls Bridge enjoyed by the British royal family during their visit in 1947.
+A delightful setting with superb views of Victoria Falls Bridge, enjoyed by the British royal family during their visit in 1947.
 The entire hotel was reserved for them and they visited the Falls twice during their stay.

-7. Shop at the outdoor market in Vic Falls Town
+Shopping at the Outdoor Market in Vic Falls Town